 - When traffic sight distances are impaired

 In the case of the exceptions noted above, the fence can be no higher than 3 1/2 to 4 feet.

 Building a Fence on an Easement

-In most case, you can build a fence on an easement that runs through your property.
+In most cases, you can build a fence on an easement that runs through your property.
 However, the dominant estate (for example, the utility company) may need to take down the portion of the fence that runs over the easement for a certain activity, such as repairing the sewer main.
 They are allowed to do this.

 Installing a Fence Just Inside a Property Line

 Can you bypass these issues by installing the fence just inside your property?
 In most cases, a fence on your own property that is close to the boundary line is still subject to fence laws.
 Most courts would recognize that you are flouting the law if you build a 20-foot high fence just inches (or even a few feet) from the boundary line.